|Worldwide Anglicanism||Anglican Dioceses and Parishes|

 Love Life Live Lent

-Project Canterbury offers
+Project Canterbury offers these resources:

 Stations of the Cross

 vegetarianism throughout Christendom

 Full Homely Divinity has a thorough and interesting collection of information about Easter customs, including 'recovering the Alleluia'.